 Estimates on how many houses are affected by black mould range from 5% to 24%, with many more suffering condensation issues.
 But we are still unclear on what causes the problem.
 Is it poor quality homes?
 Bad resident behaviours?
 What can be done about them?

 Further research needed

-We are undertaking research the winter 2016/17 in to tackle some of these questions.
+We are undertaking research during winters 2016/17 and 2017/18 to tackle some of these questions.
 We aim to use real data to establish which factors contribute most to condensation and mould problems.
 The data will be used to build a “condensation risk” model.
 Participants will be able to use the model as a diagnostic tool for affected homes.

 We have high ambitions for this research because we want to help tackle this serious problem, whilst at the same time making homes more energy efficient.
 We are looking for landlords who are interested in taking part.
 By joining a large study such as this, it will be possible to gather detailed and statistically valid data on a large number of homes of a variety of building types, but sharing the cost across numerous participating landlords.